-Cognitive Behavioural Therapy (CBT) for Obsessive Compulsive Disorder (OCD)
+STOP Therapy for Obsessive Compulsive Disorder

 Help is on the way: Support for individuals, couples and families in the community.

-STOP therapy has been shown to significantly reduce symptoms of OCD over 12-weeks, and that these gains are maintained in the 6 months following treatment.
-The treatment is offered as twelve 1.5-hour weekly sessions at the Psychology Clinic at Swinburne University.
+STOP therapy has been shown to significantly reduce symptoms of OCD over ten weeks, and that these improvements are maintained in the six months following treatment.
+The treatment is offered as ten 1.5-hour weekly sessions at the Psychology Clinic at Swinburne.

-Researchers at Swinburne’s Brain and Psychological Sciences Research Centre (BPsyC) and National eTherapy Centre (NeTC) are now looking for people with OCD who would like to take part in a further study investigating who can most benefit from the online OCD STOP! program.
+Researchers at Swinburne’s Brain and Psychological Sciences Research Centre (BPsyC) and National eTherapy Centre (NeTC) are looking for people with OCD who would like to take part in a further study investigating who can most benefit from the online version of the OCD STOP program.

 Participants in the study will receive treatment for their OCD free of charge.

-The 12 week online treatment program provides information about OCD, and helps participants learn how to control their anxiety and better manage their OCD.
-During the study participants receive assistance in the form of weekly email contact with a qualified therapist.
+The 12-week online treatment program provides information about OCD, and helps participants learn how to control their anxiety and better manage their OCD.
+During the study, participants receive assistance in the form of weekly email contact with a qualified therapist.

 The order in which participants receive treatment components will vary from person to person, but everyone who takes part in the study will have the opportunity to complete the full CBT-based treatment for their OCD.